geon/flup/readme.md

 The next few issues on the map:

 * Add a visual queue of pieces feeding the dropper.
+* Add a piece-grid background image.
+* Improve the layout and size of the canvas.
+Full-browser + portrait layout?
+* Add input for touch.
+* Switch makePiecesFall toi use breadth-first.
-* Fix some glitches in the timing of the animations when chains are unlocked.
-Preferably, pieces in the column above an exploding piece should fall immediately, not after the whole chain is gone.
-Rewrite the makePiecesFall method.
+* Pieces in the column above an exploding piece should fall immediately, not after the whole chain is gone.
-* Animation timing is tedious and tricky to get it all just right.
-Possibly switch to some other method.
 * Add the game over condition.
+* Add a time limit to the piece-dropping.
+5 seconds initially, and shrinking by a second per minute?
+After that, the piece will drop automatically whereever the dropper is at the moment.
 * Add actual multiplayer. keyboard sharing is enough as a first step.
 * Add punishments (extra pieces added from below) to opponents when the player scores multiple chains.
 * Add a start and game over/winner screen.